To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Treatment

-Treatment for osteosarcoma depends on how much the cancer has progressed, the dog’s age, etc. Ask your vet about treatment options.
+The treatment for osteosarcoma depends on how much the cancer has progressed, the dog’s age, etc. Treatment for all cancers will depend on the type, how advanced it is, and your dog’s health.
+Ask your vet about treatment options.

 Symptoms